If an immediate response from Children’s Social Care is necessary, call 0345 050 7666. If you have an urgent concern for

-The Multi-Agency Safeguarding Hub (MASH) has been set up to enable the sharing of information between services so risks to children can be identified at an early stage.
+The Multi-Agency Safeguarding Hub (MASH) enables the sharing of information between services so risks to children can be identified at an early stage.

 It is a link between schools, GPs, the police, ambulance service and social care.

 Before making a children's social care referral

 Before you complete a MASH referral form you must have read the Threshold of needs (pdf format) in reference to the case.

 You will need to have: